gibbz00/evolve/README.md

         dd
         parted
     `
-* Root access
+* Root access on the preparation machine.
+* Ethernet cable internet connection to the Raspberry Pi 4 is going for the headless install.

 ### Preparation

-1. Download the preparation script and make it executable.
+1. Download the necessary scripts.

-`$ curl --location <url> | zip -d evolve-prepare`
+`$ curl --location <url> | tar --extract --preserve-permissions --file - --directory evolve`

-`$ cd evolve-prepare`
-`$ chmod +x prepare.sh`
+2. Edit evolve.env to your liking with your favorite text editor.
+It will be put into root node during the preparation script but will be self-removed by the end of the setup script.

+`$ nvim evolve/setup/evolve.env # ;)`

-2. Have the SD-card in hand and run the preparation script. **Backup any important data on the SD-card before proceeding.
+3. Have the SD-card in hand and run the preparation script. **Backup any important data on the SD-card before proceeding.
 All data will be irrevocaly wiped.**

+`$ cd evolve/prepare`
 `# ./prepare.sh -h raspberry_pi_4`

 ### Setup

+0. If connecting through SSH.

+`$ ssh root@evolve-raspberry_pi_4`

+Then skip to step 2.

 1. Make sure that an internet connection is set up.